wp-plugins/hotspots/readme.txt

 1. Heat map of mouse clicks on a WordPress website.
 As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.

-2. Heat map of mouse clicks on a responsive WordPress website
+2. Heat map of mouse clicks and touch screen taps on a responsive WordPress website

-3. HotSpots plugin settings page options for enabling features and configuring the heat map.
+3. HotSpots plugin Settings page options for enabling features and configuring the heat map.

-4. HotSpots plugin settings page also allows you to open pages on your website and draw the hotspots for different avaialable window sizes.
+4. HotSpots plugin Settings page allows you to open pages on your website and draw the hotspots for different avaialable window sizes.

+5. HotSpots plugin Settings page allows you to apply URL filters

 == Changelog ==

+= 2.1 =
+* Added touch screen tap support
+* Added whitelist and blacklist URL filters
+* Removed isResponsive option
+* Changed form submit for clearing database
+* Removed only enable for home page option as this is now replaced by URL filters
+* Changed default drawing heat map option to true when plugin is activiated
+* Chaned query param from drawHotSpots to drawHeatMap
+* Removed select window width view heat maps and replaced with manual window, zoom level and device pixel resizing to draw different heat maps.
+This has changed due browser incompatibilities and behavioural differences.
+* Added information panel with current width, zoom level and device pixel ratios when viewing heat maps

 = 2.0.6 =
 * Fixed bug recording mouse clicks in front-end when not logged in